BSski/django-images-api/README.md

 - Localstack to test and run app locally,
 - tests,
 - typehints,
-- the code would also benefit from some cleaning.
+- the code would also benefit from some cleaning,
+- logging.

 ## :construction_worker: Author